nosainwe/computer-vision-projects/cctv-anomaly-detection/README.md

 - why file handling and dataset structure break projects faster than model code
 - how ConvLSTM differs from image-only models
 - why reconstruction quality matters in anomaly detection
-- why visible outputs make a GitHub project far more believable than code alone
+- Why visible outputs make a GitHub project far more believable than code alone

 ---